rbsolas/Tetrisito/README.md

 ### Input Format
 The program takes in multiple lines of input which are listed in order as follows:
 1. The initial 6x6 grid
-  - The grid contains 6 rows.
+  - The grid contains 6 rows, each separated by a newline.
   - Each row contains 6 ASCII characters
   - Each character may either be a period `.` indicating a blank space or a pound `#` indicating an occupied space.
 2. The goal 6x6 grid